Mapple: A Domain-Specific Language for Mapping Distributed Programs: Results

 \subsection{Lines of Code Reduction}

-We show the lines of code comparison between \name and C++ mappers in \Cref{tab:locreduction}.
-For each mapper, we count the number of non-blank, non-comment lines of code written for the \name{} mapper and the C++ mapper.
+We show the lines of code comparison between corresponding \name{} and C++ mappers in \Cref{tab:locreduction}.
+The application numbering in the \Cref{tab:locreduction} is consistent with the benchmark order introduced in the experimental setup of \Cref{sec:result}.
+For each mapper, we count the non-blank, non-comment lines of code for the \name{} mapper and the C++ mapper.
 Using \name{} to implement mappers leads to a reduction in lines of code from 406 to 29 on average, i.e., a \locreduction reduction across all benchmarks.
-In \Cref{fig:morefunctions}, we present example functions utilized by the mappers for distributed matrix-multiplication algorithms.
-The DSL effectively captures all the mapping decisions made by the C++ mappers in a concise manner.
+In \Cref{fig:morefunctions} (see supplementary material), we show example functions used by mappers in distributed matrix multiplication.
+The DSL captures all mapping decisions of the C++ mappers succinctly.

-We manually verify that both approaches make \emph{identical} mapping decisions and achieve \emph{matching performance} (i.e., identical throughput), indicating that any overhead introduced by \name{} is negligible.
-This confirms the fidelity of our \name{} mappers when compared against prior low-level C++ implementations~\cite{yadav2022distal,bauer2012legion}.
+We manually verify that both approaches produce \emph{identical} mapping decisions and \emph{matching performance} (i.e., identical throughput), showing that any overhead introduced by \name{} is negligible.
+This confirms the correctness and efficiency of our \name{} mappers relative to the original low-level C++ implementations in the published artifact repositories~\cite{yadav2022distal,bauer2012legion}.

+We note that the application code is substantially larger than the mapping code and remains unchanged.
+The three scientific computing applications, Circuit, Stencil, and Pennant, are implemented in Regent~\cite{slaughter2015regent} with 776, 825, and 3.6K lines, respectively, and the six distributed matrix multiplication benchmarks each contain about 7.5K lines of Legion C++ code.